opekope2/OptiGUI/docs/INI.md

 **Optional**{.chip-lightblue}
 **OptiGUI 2.2.0-alpha.1+**{.chip-darkgreen}
+**Removed in OptiGUI 3.0.0-alpha.1**{.chip-red}
 **Minecraft 1.18+**{.chip-lightgreen}

 A single [integer](#number) (not range) specifying the load priority of the group.
 Default load priority is `0`.
 Higher load priority means earlier processing while evaluating the loaded filters.

+!!! warning
+    Not supported on OptiGUI 3 due to performance implications

 ## Interaction selectors